Skip to main content

 Half Duplex

-Half duplex communication allows for two-way data transmission, but not simultaneously - meaning that each party can take turns sending and receiving data.
+Half-duplex communication allows two-way data transmission, but not at the same time.
+Each party takes turns sending and receiving data.

 Full Duplex

-Full duplex communication, on the other hand, enables simultaneous two-way data transmission, allowing both the sender and receiver to send and receive data at the same time.
+On the other hand, full-duplex communication enables simultaneous two-way data transmission, allowing both the sender and receiver to send and receive data simultaneously.

 Components of Data Communication